Acquisition of Activision Blizzard by Microsoft: Announcement

 According to official announcements, under the deal Kotick will remain the CEO of Activision Blizzard, and is expected to keep the position while the deal goes through regulatory processes, as Activision Blizzard remains independent from Microsoft until the deal closes.
 According to The Wall Street Journal, Kotick "will depart once the deal closes" under Microsoft's management, while Kotick said in an interview that he has an interest in remaining in the company.
 Microsoft has yet to speak directly about the Activision Blizzard lawsuit following news of the acquisition, however the company announced a week prior that it would be reviewing its own sexual harassment and gender discrimination policies.

 Activision Blizzard's shareholders approved of the acquisition near-unanimously in April 2022.

+The deal was set to close by July 18, 2023, after which Microsoft would owe Activision Blizzard $3 billion if the deal failed to close.
+However, the companies would be able to mutually extend the deadline, or if the deal expired, renegotiate the terms.
+By this date, as described below, the UK's Competition and Markets Authority, after an initial ruling denying the merger, had extended their deadline to August 29, 2023, to rule on a new proposal by Microsoft.
+It was later extended their deadline to the same day as the acquisition closing date to provide its Phase 1 investigation of the merger.
+The companies agreed to extend the close of the acquisition until October 18, 2023, as to resolve the CMA issue.
+Following the CMA's approval of the revised terms on October 13, 2023, Microsoft completed the acquisition of Activision Blizzard the same day.

 Regulatory response

-Due to the size of the acquisition, the deal is being reviewed by several government commerce bodies for antitrust concerns.
-As of December 2022, Saudi Arabia, Brazil, Serbia and Chile have approved the acquisition with zero regulatory concessions for Microsoft.
+Due to the size of the acquisition, the deal was required to be reviewed by several government commerce bodies for antitrust concerns.